michauhl/RBPBench/README.md

 ##### Single and batch motif search

-`rbpbench search` can be used to search for RBP motifs in genomic regions, selecting any number of RBPs (database or user-defined (sequence), or regular expressions) and to look at motif enrichment and co-occurrences.
+`rbpbench search` can be used to search for RBP motifs in genomic regions, selecting any number of RBPs (database or user-defined (sequence or structure), or regular expressions) and to look at motif enrichment and co-occurrences.
 `rbpbench batch` is `rbpbench search` extended to multiple input files (BED files containing genomic regions), with one RBP to search for each input file.
-Informative HTML reports are produced in most of the modes, e.g. for `rbpbench batch` the input datasets are compared via various interactive plots and statistics to learn more about common features and specialities.
+Informative HTML reports are produced in most of the modes, e.g. for `rbpbench batch` the input datasets are compared via various interactive plots and statistics to learn more about common as well as dataset-specific features.

 ##### Compare search results

 `rbpbench search` and `rbpbench batch` produce the RPB and motif hit statistics files which can then be input into `rbpbench compare` in order to benchmark peak callers, or generate comparisons between different cell types and CLIP-seq protocols.
+Again an HTML report is produced with plots for each possible comparison found in the input files.

 ##### Additional motif search modes

-Additional more specialised search modes are available:
+Additional more specialised search modes are available as well:
 `rbpbench searchseq` allows inputting FASTA sequences to search for motifs.
 `rbpbench searchregex` allows regular expression (regex) search in genomic regions or sequences.
-The regular expression can be a simple sequence string like `AATAAA`, or complex ones like `[CA]CA[CT].{10,25}CGGAC`.
+The regular expression can be a simple sequence motif string like `AATAAA`, or complex ones like `[CA]CA[CT].{10,25}CGGAC`.
+Note that regex search is also possible in the other search modes, e.g. combined with the database sequence and structure motifs.
 `rbpbench searchlong` allows searching long genomic regions for RBP motifs and visualize motif prevalences in genomic regions (e.g. whether a motif tends to occur more often in introns, 5'UTRs, 3'UTRs, etc.).
-`rbpbench searchrna` enables RBP motif search in transcript regions, i.e., spliced transcripts.
+`rbpbench searchrna` enables RBP motif search in transcript regions, i.e., in spliced transcripts, which can be useful for studying e.g. RBP binding on mRNAs.
-`rbpbench searchlongrna` similarly allows for RBP motif search in spliced transcripts, but broadens the search to all transcripts (or a user-defined set) of the GTF transriptome (optionally only on mRNAs), and e.g. outputs mRNA region preferrences of the specified motifs (5'UTR, CDS, 3'UTR coverages).
+`rbpbench searchlongrna` similarly allows for RBP motif search in spliced transcripts, but broadens the search to all transcripts (or a user-defined set) of the GTF provided transriptome (optionally only on mRNAs), and e.g. outputs mRNA region preferences of the specified motifs (5'UTR, CDS, 3'UTR coverages).

 ##### Single motif enrichment search modes

 The next two modes, `rbpbench enmo` and `rbpbench nemo`, further zoom in on single motif level analysis of motif enrichment and co-occurrence.
-While `rbpbench enmo` looks at enriched motifs over background sequences in general, `rbpbench nemo` goes one step further and searchs for significantly enriched neighboring motifs.
+While `rbpbench enmo` looks at enriched motifs over background sequences in general, `rbpbench nemo` goes one step further and searches for significantly enriched neighboring motifs.
-I.e., given some genomic or transcript positions, `rbpbench nemo` checks whether there are enriched motifs up- or downstream of the input positions, and also tests for statitical preferrence regarding up- or downstream occurrrence.
+I.e., given some genomic or transcript positions, `rbpbench nemo` checks whether there are enriched motifs up- or downstream of the input positions, and also tests for statistical preference regarding up- or downstream occurrence.

 ##### Checking for similar database motifs

-If you have one or more sequence motifs of interest (or a regex) and want to know if there are similar motifs in the database, you can use `rbpbench tomtom` (using MEME SUITE TOMTOM).
-This mode also informs us whether the reported motif hits are enriched in certain RBP functions (e.g. for regex input `--in TTTTTT`, the top 3 enriched functions are: splicing regulation, translation regulation, and RNA stability & decay).
+If you have one or more sequence motifs of interest (or even a regex!) and want to know if there are similar motifs in the database, you can run `rbpbench tomtom` (including MEME SUITE TOMTOM).
+This mode also informs us whether the reported motif hits are enriched in certain RBP functions (e.g., for regex input `--in TTTTTT`, the top 3 enriched functions are: splicing regulation, translation regulation, and RNA stability & decay).

 ##### More modes